 Protect yourself

 We love getting to see and talk to our members.
 You’ll get the occasional email from us, and we’ll call you upon request.
-But we will never send emails or text messages or make unsolicited phone calls that ask you to log in to internet banking.
-And we’ll never call or email asking for your PIN or password.
+But we will never call, text or email asking for your PIN, password or your multifactor authentication code.

-To protect yourself against scammers, please be highly suspicious when receiving phone calls or messages that direct you to provide credit card numbers, account information or other personal information.
+To protect yourself against scammers, please be highly suspicious when receiving phone calls or messages that direct you to provide credit card numbers, account information, verification codes or other personal information.
+If someone sends you a link, review the URL carefully to ensure it’s legitimate (MyOCCU, not My0CCU, for example) and when in doubt, navigate to the site in your web browser, rather than following the link.

 Report suspicious activity

-If you have any concerns or questions about any email, phone call, text message or any other suspicious communication from OCCU, do not hesitate to contact us by calling one of our regular phone numbers:
+If you have any concerns or questions about any email, phone call, text message or any other suspicious communication from OCCU, do not hesitate to call us:

 Local: 541.687.2347